keptn/lifecycle-toolkit/README.md

 At the moment, multi-level maps are not supported.
 The JSON object can be read through the env var `DATA` using `Deno.env.get("DATA");`.
 K8s secrets can also be passed to the function using the `secureParameters` field.
-Here, the `secret` value is the K8s secret name that will be mounted into the runtime and made available to the function via the env var `SECURE_DATA`.
+Here, the `secret` value is the K8s secret name that will be mounted into the runtime and made available to the function via the environment variable `SECURE_DATA`.

 ### Keptn Task